rickynilsson/GRITS_2025/exercises.md

 **Goal:** Write a Python class that processes a list of transactions, calculates a moving average, and identifies anomalies using a threshold.
 The code should be fully functional but completely uncommented.

-1. Create a file called `processor.py`, paste the code below and save the file.
+1. Create a file called `processor.py`, copy and paste the code from below and save the file.
 ```
 import collections